 Loud and sudden noises can send your pup into a tail spin of fear.

-To ensure your pup will grow up liking strange people and children, you should have many strangers play with, feed, and train your pit bull puppy.
+To ensure your pup will grow up liking all sorts of people and children, invite people he doesn’t know to play with, feed, and train your pit bull puppy.

 When training your pup you will want to have a lot of patience.

 A pup has a very limited attention span, and it is important to be consistent with your methods of training.

 For example if you are training your pup to sit, and you tell him to sit, and he turns and runs to another room of the house, you’ve got to stay with it until your pup is sitting.
 Then reward him!

 If you let your pup get away with not obeying you he will learn that all he has to do to stop training is to walk away.